codio/knowledge/source/instructors/admin/organization/remove-org-members.rst

 Remove Organization Members
 ===========================

-To remove members from your organization, please follow these steps:
+Follow these steps to remove members from your organization:

 1. Click your username in the top-right corner, then select **Organization** from the menu.